-Dr. Semendinger has been a passionate child-centered educator for almost 30 years.
+Dr. Semendinger has been a passionate child-centered educator for over 32 years.
 He first enjoyed a successful career as a middle school history earning numerous awards including “Teacher of the Year” and the prestigious “A+For Kids” grant before moving on to administration.
-Dr. Semendinger has served as a high school vice principal, a middle school principal, and is currently the principal of the most wonderful elementary school in the whole world.
+Dr. Semendinger has served as a high school vice principal, a middle school principal, and recently retired as the principal of the most wonderful elementary school in the whole world.
 Currently Dr. Semendinger serves as an adjunct professor at Ramapo College.

 Dr. Semendinger has enjoyed working in various professional organizations including serving as the President of the New Jersey Middle School Association.
-In addition to the above, Dr. Semendinger has worked for the Educational Testing Service (ETS) and he has served as an adjunct college professor at William Paterson University.
+In addition to the above, Dr. Semendinger has worked for the Educational Testing Service (ETS) and he has also served as an adjunct college professor at William Paterson University.

 Dr. Semendinger leads an active life.
-He enjoys running and, to date, has completed twenty marathons including the New York City Marathon five times.
+He enjoys running and, to date, has completed twenty two marathons including the New York City Marathon eight times.
 Dr. Semendinger also plays competitive men’s baseball in two wood bat baseball leagues in New Jersey.
 A pitcher, Dr. Semendinger helped his team win a tournament in Cooperstown, New York in the summer of 2021 by starting and winning the game that clinched a spot in the finals.
 He also plays the saxophone and piano (but wishes his skills in those areas were much (much) better.)
 (He’s working on it.)
-In his free time, Dr. Semendinger enjoys reading, travel, and passionately rooting for the New York Yankees.
+In his free time, Dr. Semendinger enjoys reading and travel.

 Dr. Semendinger volunteers his time in many ways.
 Dr. Semendinger was a three-sport coach (baseball, basketball, and soccer) for sixteen years as his children grew up and was also active in the Boy Scouts where he designed and led outings to historical sites that included Gettysburg, Washington’s Crossing, Valley Forge, Philadelphia, Washington DC, and New York’s Central Park.
 Dr. Semendinger has also successfully led two Boy Scout crews through the two-week backpacking experience at Philmont Scout Ranch hiking treks of more than 90-miles.

-Dr. Semendinger also is a daily contributor to the Radio Home Visitor (88.5 FM – Wilkes-Barre, PA) run through King’s College.
+Dr. Semendinger also is a daily contributor to the Radio Home Visitor (88.5 FM – Wilkes-Barre, PA) broadcast through King’s College.
 The Radio Home Visitor brings news to shut-ins in Pennsylvania’s Wyoming Valley.
-Most often Dr. Semendinger reads the daily health column and contributes an inspirational passage as well.
+Each day Dr. Semendinger contributes an inspirational passage to the program.

 Readers interested in the history of photography should note that Dr. Semendinger is also a student of wet plate photography.
-A descendant of camera inventor August Semmendinger, Dr. Semendinger takes pride in maintaining a web page (www.semmendinger-camera.com) that focus on August Semmendinger’s contributions to photographic history.
-Dr. Semendinger himself is an amateur photographer.
-He mostly enjoys taking original photographs in New York City.
-Some of his best works are available for purchase at Fine Art America.
+A descendant of camera inventor August Semmendinger, Dr. Semendinger takes pride in maintaining a web page (www.semmendinger-camera.com) that focuses on August Semmendinger’s contributions to photographic history.

 More than all of this, a family man, Dr. Semendinger enjoys and greatly values the time he can spend as a husband and “Dad” with his wife and three sons.
 There is nothing he is prouder of than the fact that he is a good dad and husband.